 Danbo is an epithermal gold prospect hosted in a sub-horizontal Tertiary pyroclastic sequence of rhyolite lapilli tuff and ash flow tuff.
 The volcanic stratigraphy exposed on the Danbo property consists of 4 well-defined felsic pyroclastic units.
 The pyroclastic units are sub-horizontal and do not show evidence of major faulting.
 No vertical or horizontal translations are evident across the major veins transecting the property.

 A series of northwest-striking epithermal quartz veins can be traced across a north-trending valley incised into the pyroclastic sequence for approximately 1,500 m of strike.
-Three or four distinct zones of veined tuff are mapped across an overall width of 300 to 400 metres, with an additional zone inferred from soil geochemistry and hyperspectral surface alteration data implying a width of 1.1 kilometres.
+Three or four distinct zones of veined tuff are mapped across an overall width of 300 to 400 metres, with an additional zone inferred from soil geochemistry and hyperspectral surface alteration data implying a width of 1.1 km.
 Individual veins are centimetres to decimetres wide, with metre-scale zones of quartz vein breccia in the central part of the property.
 Narrow (less than one meter), white weathering, crystalline mica-bearing argillic alteration halos are evident at most vein outcrops.

 Drusy quartz in open space is nearly ubiquitous along the 1,500 m strike length.
 Bladed quartz after carbonate is also common, evidence of hydrothermal boiling in the high-level, low-sulfidation epithermal vein system at Danbo.
 Banded, colloform textures, vuggy open space with drusy quartz, and vein breccia with quartz-lined fragments are observed in the topographically lowest, central part of the property.

 The quartz veins generally contain trace to 1%, fine grained sulfide minerals as disseminated grains and blebs, most commonly a bright coloured euhedral to subhedral pyrite.
 Base metals are not present in Big Ten quartz veins.
 Gold-silver ratios in mineralized samples with visible sulfide are typically 10:1 or less.
-At Amsel, the gold-silver quartz veins are within a large silica-sericite alteration cap which is anomalous in gold and silver, the epithermal trace element indicators arsenic and antimony, and the high temperature elements bismuth, tungsten, lead and molybdenum.
+At Amsel, gold-silver quartz veins in historic surface workings are within a large-footprint silica-adularia-sericite high resistivity alteration cap which is anomalous in gold and silver, the epithermal trace element indicators arsenic and antimony, and the high temperature elements bismuth, tungsten, lead and molybdenum.